is-project-4th-year/build-your-portfolio-github-workflow-essentials-Hawitta/Assignment.md

 Include screenshots that demonstrate how you used GitHub to manage your project.
 For each screenshot, write a short caption explaining what it shows.

-> Upload the screenshots to your GitHub repository and reference them here using Markdown image syntax:

 ### A. Milestones and Issues